What is a Spotting Hole Drill Bit? – All You Should Know!

 A spotting hole drill bit can be named a hole starting drill bit.
 Both are similar tools.
 It has a tight tolerance point geometry with a very short flute length.
-To start holes and precisely find them, spotting drill bits are utilized.
+Spotting drill bits are utilized to start holes and precisely find them.
 When drilling begins, they make a small hole that helps stop drill bits from walking or moving.

 The role of the spot drill is also changing, and it is no longer just used for drilling pilot holes.
 Additionally, it is possible to drill and mill cutters in one piece in addition to milling edges.
 The angles, which can be 60, 90, or 120 degrees.